permguard/permguard/README.md

 ```

 A plane says who it is, what it signs with, and **which interfaces it exposes** — each pointing at
 its own configuration.
-Nothing has to know a path in advance:
+Follow the link and the interface describes itself:

 ```sh
 curl -s http://127.0.0.1:7656/.well-known/permguard-pdp-v1-configuration | jq